zouharvi/uds-rug-student/computational_linguistics/hw4/README.md

 ### IBM1 (A0)

 Even though the code uses numpy whenever possible, it still takes considerable amount of time to run on all 100k examples (~10 minutes for 5 steps).
 This version simply takes the maximum aligned token.
 This makes a strong assumption that every token is aligned to exactly one other token.
+Lowercasing the whole corpus led to slightly better results, therefore I report performance on lowercased input.

 Results for `IBM1 / A0` with 5 EM steps.